turbot/steampipe-plugin-onepassword/docs/tables/onepassword_item_login.md

-# Table: onepassword_item_password
+# Table: onepassword_item_login

-Password items include a field for a password.
-If you enter a username when creating a Password item, it will automatically convert to a Login item.
+Login items include fields like username, password, website, and one-time password.
+This category is used for saving or filling logins.

 ## Examples